-The Split Screen mode, which is a software option, allows a simple split screen effect on PGM 1.
-This mode operates very similarly to the 2PGM mode, except that the two outputs are now left and right parts of the screen (vertical split screen) or top and bottom part of the screen (horizontal split screen) or mixed together on the entire screen (Split Mix mode).
+The Split Screen mode is a software option that allows a simple split screen effect on PGM 1.
+This mode operates very similarly to the 2PGM mode, except that the two outputs are left and right parts of the screen (vertical split screen) or top and bottom parts of the screen (horizontal split screen) or mixed together on the entire screen (split mix mode).